FRosner/hausmeister/README.md

 ## Description

 Slack app to automatically archive Slack channels.
+For more context, see the [blog post](https://dev.to/frosnerd/hausmeister-automating-slack-channel-archiving-using-github-actions-3e5h).

 ## Usage